Science VsScience

 In this episode, we cover:

-This episode was produced by Rose Rimler, with help from Wendy Zukerman, Ekedi Fausther-Keeys, Michelle Dang, and Meryl Horn.
+This episode was produced by Wendy Zukerman, with help from Michelle Dang, Meryl Horn, Rose Rimler, and Ekedi Fausther-Keeys.
 We’re edited by Blythe Terrell.
-Fact checking by Erica Akiko Howard.
+Fact checking by Diane Kelly.
 Mix and sound design by Bobby Lord.
 Music written by Emma Munger, So Wylie, Peter Leonard, Bumi Hidaka and Bobby Lord.
-A special thanks to the researchers we reached out to including Dr. Lawrence David, Dr. Andrija Karačić and others.
+Thanks to our consultants Maya Serelis and Jess Hill.
+A special thanks to the researchers and folks working in the space of domestic violence that we spoke to including, Dr Áine Travers, Claire Marshall, Professor Sharon Dawe, Professor Kelsey Hegarty, Dr Franscesca Righetti, Dr Andrea Meltzer, Professor Amy Rauer, and Dr Amie Zarling.
+A big thanks to Joseph Lavelle Wilson and the Zukerman family.

 Science Vs is a Spotify Studios Original.
 Listen for free on Spotify or wherever you get your podcasts.
 Follow us and tap the bell for episode notifications.